polyneme/maggtomic/README.md

 of a pilot system and thus one must
 [plan to throw one away; you will, anyhow.](https://www.tbray.org/ongoing/When/200x/2008/08/22/Build-One-to-Throw-Away)

 Finally, `maggtomic` aims to provide interoperability among data sources and sinks via translation between JSON-LD serializations (as JSON is a familiar format for stakeholders) and the RDF graphs corresponding to values of the `maggtomic` database as-of given times (and thus as a set of entity-attribute-value tuples for a given filtration of transactions).
-Again, Python tooling for this translation is crucial, and e.g. the [pyLD](https://github.com/digitalbazaar/pyld) library is a JSON-LD processor that supports necessary operations such as expansion+flattening -- context-annotated JSON-LD to RDF -- and framing(+compacting) -- RDF to context-annotated JSON-LD, which can leverage ontologies installed as facts-as-of-now themselves in the database.
+Again, Python tooling for this translation is crucial, and e.g. the [pyLD](https://github.com/digitalbazaar/pyld) library is a JSON-LD processor that supports necessary operations such as expansion+flattening -- context-annotated JSON-LD to RDF -- and framing(+compacting) -- RDF to context-annotated JSON-LD, which can leverage specs, e.g. SHACL shape-graph schemas and ontologies, installed as facts-as-of-now themselves in the database.

 Dataflow may be handled via "builder" ETL processes as with the Materials Project's [maggma](https://github.com/materialsproject/maggma) system.
 Though currently out of scope for the near-term,